 - Improves site navigation — Internal links make it easy to jump from one of your pages to another, enhancing your website navigation.

-- Increases time on site — Visitors will be more likely to check out other pages on your website and spend more time on it.
+- Increases time on site — Website visitors will be more likely to check out other pages on your website and spend more time on it.

-Headlines are where the user’s attention lands when they visit a page.
-In fact, the influence of headlines begins even before a user has opened the page: A catchy meta title can be the very thing that attracts people’s attention and urges them to click on your link instead of a competitor’s.
+Titles are where the user’s attention lands before they decide to visit a page.
+A catchy meta title can be the very thing that attracts people’s attention and urges them to click on your link instead of a competitor’s.

-Besides being compelling, a headline also has to be easy to grasp and relevant to the content it presents.
+Besides being compelling, the titles have to be easy to grasp and relevant to the content they present.
 Don’t be afraid to brainstorm and come up with dozens of titles for the same piece.
 It’s a proven way to eventually land on the best possible option.

 Offer Exclusive Content for Free